Code-Institute-Submissions/SecondMSP-RE/README.md

 Project Title:

-The project is a real life project for my church in Sweden, it is a website project with the aim of giving visitors access to all necessary information about the church, the mission, the leaders, the different department of the church and how interested visitors could Join.
+The project is a real life project for my church in Sweden, it is a simple website project with the aim of giving visitors access to all vital information about the church and how interested visitors could Join.
 Glory Tabernacle is a non-governmental foundation that helps people with focus on Spiritual, social, and economic development of people.

 Brief Project Method:

-The method use in the project are primary acquire from the Code Institute Fullstack Software Development Course modules in HTML, CSS and JavaScript.
+The method use in the project are primarily acquire from the Code Institute Fullstack Software Development Course modules in HTML, CSS and JavaScript.
 It is worthy of mention that I have studied other software development free materials, courses on Udemy, snippet codes, templates and Video tutorials on YouTube.

 USER EXPERIENCE PROCESS:
 The project is designed for everyone with the smallest basic knowledge of how to browse through a website irrespective of age, the project is aim to be interesting to every visitor right from the home page to every other sections of the website.
 The following are the User Experience target I have in mind in the process of development: